-Located in the Huangpu District of Shanghai, next to the City of God Temple, the Yuyuan Garden, or Yu Garden, has been around for more than 400 years.
+Located in the Huangpu District of Shanghai, next to the City of God Temple, Yuyuan Garden, or Yu Garden, has been around for more than 400 years.
+Since time immemorial, wandering through Yuyuan Garden has been a must for travellers to Shanghai

 The garden was designed and laid out in 1559 during the Ming Dynasty by the wealthy Pan family designed.
 It was the largest garden of its kind at the time.